 Of course you do!
 If cake isn’t your thing, well now’s the time to get really creative.
 A wedding cake doesn’t necessarily mean a traditional white sugar flower multi tier extravaganza.
 Macaron towers are a fantastic alternative…the ‘new’ wedding cake if you will.
 No longer simply used as wedding favours, they are the main event.

-We’d suggest a sumptuous statement tower perhaps in ombre tones, similar to Claire and Paris’ design at The Ritz.
-This is finished with a lavish flower bed at the top and base of the tower.
+We’d suggest a sumptuous statement tower perhaps in ombre tones, similar to Claire and Paris’ design at The Ritz, London.
+This was finished with a lavish flower bed at the top and base of the tower.

 This enables you to keep the intimate celebration, and even a tiny cake cutting moment.
 Afternoon tea from our kitchen to your home means that even if you’re not holding your micro wedding in Kent that doesn’t stop you from enjoying an afternoon tea celebration.
 You might consider a relaxing elopement afternoon tea with just the two of you complete with a glass of fizz in the garden.